Apply to be an Eagle Scout Ornithologist

 The National Eagle Scout Association (NESA) has a rich history of placing worthy Eagles on expeditions.
 These unique experiences provide an entry into the world of exploration.

-Through the BSA's STEM Initiative, the NESA Ornithology opportunity is a new expedition to work with the iconic Bald Eagle led by a major ornithological expert.
+NESA and the BSA's STEM Initiative have selected Eagle Scouts to participate in several field experiments for the past five years.
+The NESA Ornithology opportunity allows Eagles to work with the iconic Bald Eagle led by a major ornithological expert.

 Dr. William Bowerman, Professor and Chair of the University of Maryland Department of Environmental Science and Technology, is an Eagle Scout and a raptor expert who works with the African vulture and bald eagles in the US.
 He is delighted to take Eagles to work with eagles in his projects in Michigan and Minnesota this summer.